EzequielGhR/home-control-tts/README.md

     - `hc-music -s "Into your arms" -b "The maine"`: TTS to play Into your arms by The Maine.
     - `hc-music -s "vienes y te vas" -b "La base" -l es`: TTS to play vienes y te vas by la base.
 The flag -l is the speech language, since this son is in spanish makes sense to ask in spanish, hence the "es" arg.

+# Next steps:
+- I would like to add a voice chat with AI, need to check princing and options.
+A good start could be translate using Google Translate, after all it's already implemented in the music calls.
+- If I could find a way to better tune the voices or get better ones for espeak it would be amazing cause google home doesn't understand all the time even being careful with commas and quotes.
+- I would like to implement some presets on each function
+- Maybe reading my unread emails could be also useful